Organizations Are Leading Through Disruption to Deliver Services

 In Massachusetts, Cape Kid Meals, an organization that provides weekend meals to school-age children across the Cape who might otherwise go hungry, has had to shift its distribution model in the wake of school closures while also extending its services into the summer to further support at-risk children and families.

-“The Invest in Others grant will help Cape Kid Meals continue to support the children served by our program and assist us in our expansion efforts to provide meals over the summer,” said financial advisor Bill Scotti, who supports Cape Kid Meals and applied for the grant.
+“The Invest in Others grant will help Cape Kid Meals continue to support the children served by our program and assist us in our expansion efforts to provide meals over the summer.”Financial advisor Bill Scotti, who supports Cape Kid Meals and applied for the grant

 Because of the highly infectious nature of COVID-19, many charities are undertaking expensive programs to clean and sanitize their facilities.
 The Armed Services YMCA Honolulu is investing in a $30,000 program to provide essential sanitation measures—including portable hand-washing stations, hand-sanitizer stations, touchless thermometers and sanitizing floormats—to its six early childhood education facilities and two children’s waiting rooms in Oahu.